nCubed/github-pages-with-jekyll/_posts/2021-01-24-meaty-minds.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to not a blog"
 date: 2021-01-24
 ---